phidatahq/phidata/README.md

 ## ✨ What is phidata?

-A toolkit for building AI Assistants using LLM function calling.
+Phidata is a toolkit for building AI Applications by letting LLMs call functions to achieve tasks.

+Given a task, an LLM can achieve it by calling functions.
+For example, to answer a question from a PDF, an LLM can call a function to search a knowledge base, synthesize the results and return the answer.

-Assistants enable LLMs to achieve tasks by intelligently choosing their course of action using [function calling](https://platform.openai.com/docs/guides/function-calling).
+Phidata provides an Assistant interface that enables LLMs to intelligently choosing their course of action using function calling.

-They come with built-in **memory**, **knowledge**, **storage** and **tools**, making it easy to build any kind of RAG, Autonomous or Multimodal application.
-For example:
+Assistants come with built-in **memory**, **knowledge**, **storage** and **tools**, making it easy to build AI applications.

+Use phidata to build:
 - **PDF Assistants:** Answer questions using PDFs.
 - **Data Assistants:** Analyze data by running SQL queries.
 - **Python Assistants:** Perform tasks by running python code.